A-Slimani/ufc-web/README.md

 - Update the homepage to show upcoming event and maybe rankings
     - Should fighter rankings should be on a separate page?
 - Create pages for fighters individually
-    - Create the redirect url <-- Issues with this might have to switch over to vue js
     - Create the info page
     - Gather more data for each fighter
 - Host it on local server